HCL-TECH-SOFTWARE/digital-experience/docs/get_started/architecture_overview/index.md

 # Architecture Overview

-HCL Digital Experience is a rock-solid and reliable platform that can help deliver the vital services of your organization.
-It is designed for scaling and flexibility, supports authentication for security and personalization, and eases the integration of multiple and varied applications.
+HCL Digital Experience is a solid and reliable platform that can help deliver the vital services of your organization.
+It is designed to be scalable and flexible, supports authentication for security and personalization, and aids in easy integration with varied applications.
 Intelligence-agency-grade encryption and cross-system authentication keep your business-critical functions safe.
-Your teams can easily create, manage, and deliver powerful digital experiences that can be counted on, every day.
+Your teams can easily create, manage, and deliver powerful and reliable digital experiences everyday.

 There are multiple possibilities on how to deploy DX itself.
 In **traditional deployments**, DX is natively deployed on premises into WebSphere Application Server infrastructures.